Churn

 FactorVoluntary ChurnInvoluntary Churn

-% of total churn60–80%20–40%
+% of total churn60 to 80%20 to 40%

 Difficulty to fixHard (product/market)Easy (automation)

-Time to impactWeeks–monthsDays
+Time to impactWeeks to monthsDays

 The verdict: Fix involuntary churn first.
 It's easier, cheaper, faster to implement, and has immediate ROI.
 Then layer in cancel flow optimization for voluntary churn.